Braves salvage playoff berth with 3-0 win over the Mets, who win thrilling opener 8-7 to clinch

 Atlanta had been holding back Sale since his scheduled start last week was rained out, saying they wanted to use him in an elimination game.

-But he wasn’t able to pitch because of back spasms, which Braves general manager Alex Anthopoulos insisted only cropped up after a throwing session Sunday.
+But the left-hander wasn’t able to pitch because of back spasms, which Braves general manager Alex Anthopoulos said only cropped up after a throwing session Sunday but Snitker conceded had been an issue for some time.

-“It’s not an IL thing,” Braves general manager Alex Tnthopoulos said.
-“It’s a day-to-day thing.
-If we could have him pitch and it was safe to do that, we would.
-Regardless, we need him with where we want to go.”
+“He’s had it off and on all year,” Snitker said.
+“Everybody in that room’s got aches and pains at this time of year."

+The Braves aren't sure if Sale will be able to pitch in the playoffs.

 UP NEXT

-Mets: Heads back to Milwaukee, where they just played a weekend series, for the best-of-three Wild Card Series that begins Tuesday.
+Mets: Head back to Milwaukee, where they just played a weekend series, for the best-of-three Wild Card Series that begins Tuesday.

-Braves: Were to fly to San Diego for their Wild Card Series starting Tuesday.
+Braves: Were heading to the airport for the four-hour flight to San Diego, where their Wild Card Series also starts Tuesday.

 AP MLB: https://apnews.com/hub/mlb